-Sutton Hospital houses a day surgery unit with dedicated theatre facilities and 32 beds, a specialist accident and emergency department for eye casualties and our Centre of Pain Education (COPE), where patients who suffer with chronic pain are helped to deal with their condition.
+Sutton Hospital currently accommodates a specialist emergency unit for eye casualties and our Centre of Pain Education (COPE), where patients who suffer with chronic pain are helped to deal with their condition.

-There are also departments of lithotripsy (where kidney stones are treated with high-energy shock waves), dermatology laser care, our chronic fatigue syndrome clinic and a large ophthalmology (eye) outpatient service supported by a pharmacy deparment.
+There are also departments of chronic fatigue syndrome clinic and a large ophthalmology (eye) outpatient service supported by a pharmacy deparment.
 There is also a phlebotomy service at the site.

 History of Sutton Hospital